 Common reasons to have an ileostomy involve dealing with long-term gastrointestinal diseases that cannot be properly controlled with medication.
 In people with Crohn’s disease, a temporary ileostomy helps the digestive inflammation heal.
 In the case of ulcerative colitis or bowel cancer, doctors may need to implement a more permanent solution, depending on the severity.

 The Kock Pouch, commonly called the K-Pouch, involves the creation of an internal reservoir from the remaining small intestine, which holds the stool.
 The waste stays in the body until it is manually removed.
-With this procedure, the stoma opening is covered with gauze to reduce infection risk, and there is no external pouch to empty.
+With this procedure, the stoma opening is covered with gauze to reduce infection risk.
+This method is often preferred over other procedures because there is no need for external pouch.

-Also called and ileo-anal reservoir, the J-Pouch is created in the pelvis, utilizing the ileum and rectum.
+Also called and ileo-anal reservoir, the J-Pouch is created when the entire colon and rectum are removed, utilizing the ileum and rectum.
 Waste passes to the reservoir near the rectum and, with the help of the sphincter muscle, is excreted through the anus, just like normal bowel movements.
 This result requires at least two surgeries.

 A Brooke ileostomy is the most recognizable and common procedure.
 Also known as a standard ileostomy, it requires an external bag that continuously collects fecal waste.
 People with a Brooke ileostomy need to drain their bags regularly, and they have no control over how quickly they fill.
 The bag is specially made to hold and keep stool because the digestive enzymes can damage the skin.